Run your business like a boss by utilizing a contactless payment system

 Contactless payments are rapidly gaining momentum in today's business environment.
 According to the Smart Card Alliance, the first contactless payments in the U.S. were introduced in 1997, when consumers would use small wands to pay for gas at the pump.
 Contactless payments have since evolved, and near field communication (NFC) technology that leverages radio-frequency identification has been integrated into credit and debit cards as well as an array of mobile devices.

-As more consumers worldwide begin to leverage contactless payments when making transactions, business owners need to be prepared to adapt their own technology and stay ahead of the game.
+As more consumers worldwide begin to leverage contactless and mobile payments when making transactions, business owners need to be prepared to adapt their own technology and stay ahead of the game.

 Benefits for consumers

 NFC payments offer many consumer benefits which have largely driven their increased adoption.
 The two main benefits to consumers are convenience and security.
 Let's take a look.

 - With mobile payments, consumers don't need to dig through a purse or wallet to find their cash or cards, especially since NFC technology is being so commonly utilized through mobile devices.
 Smartphones are easily accessible and wands or tags can be attached to shoppers' keychains to make transactions easier.

 - Contactless payments offer increased security because the technology uses encryption to help securely transmit data.
 This is especially important to business owners, as new standards in PCI compliance and EMV chip integration are placing a heavier burden on merchants to prevent fraud.
 Additionally, contactless payments provide added security in the following ways:

 - The customer never has to hand over a physical card to the cashier.